What is scabies?

 What causes scabies?

-The mites that cause scabies are tiny parasites which are smaller than a pinhead.
+The mites that cause scabies are tiny parasites (an organism – a parasite that lives on or inside another organism – the host) which are smaller than a pinhead.
 They are usually spread by direct skin-to-skin contact with someone who already has scabies and sometimes, but rarely, from shared clothing, towels or bedding.
-People affected by scabies have an average of about a dozen adult mites on their skin; a few carry many more.
-Anyone can get scabies.
+People affected by scabies have an average of about a dozen adult mites on/in their skin; a few may carry many more.
+Anyone can get scabies as it is very easily spread between people.
+It is not caused by being dirty or unhygienic.

-Scabies in animals called ‘mange’ is caused by a different type of mite and therefore cannot infect humans.
+Scabies in animals is called ‘mange’.
+It is caused by a different type of mite and therefore cannot live on/in humans.

 Is scabies hereditary?